SergioGasquez/awesome-electronic-engineering/README.md

 * [Hayt Kemmerly - Engineering Circuit Analysis](https://www.dropbox.com/s/zoyywgy0tgdz7my/Hayt%20Kemmerly%20-%20Engineering%20Circuit%20Analysis.pdf?dl=0) Made for students, it explains circuit analysis in a very clear way.
 Lots of numerical examples are included.
 * [Darren Ashby - Electrical Engineering 101](https://www.dropbox.com/s/cv5nk91ow8jsjp7/Darren%20Ashby%20-%20Electrical%20Engineering%20101%20-%203rd%20Edition.pdf?dl=0) Basic theory and practice of electronics.

+## Circuits Simulators  <a name="CircuitsSimulators"></a>
+* [PartSim](https://www.partsim.com/simulator) Online simulatior with all the basics functions.
+* [LTspice](http://www.analog.com/en/design-center/design-tools-and-calculators.html) Free sotfware with a great variety of desing simulation tools.
+* [NI MultiSIM](http://sine.ni.com/nips/cds/view/p/lang/en/nid/201800) Very intuitive and has just about any feature you could want including pcb layout.
+* [OrCAD PSpice](https://www.orcad.com/resources/orcad-downloads) As a student you can get a student version for free.
+Is very powerful and with lots of great tools.

 ## PCB    <a name="PCB"></a>
 ### General     <a name="General"></a>